ElDeveloper/q2-ili/README.md

 # Requirements

 In order to use this plugin, you need a 3D model in STL format and a mapping between your samples and their coordinate locations in the model.
-In order to do this your QIIME 2 metadata file needs to include three columns labeled `x`, `y` and `z`.
+To do this your QIIME 2 metadata file needs to include three columns labeled `x`, `y` and `z`.
 For more information see [\`ili's documentation](https://github.com/MolecularCartography/ili).

 # Example